Professor Andrew Baker

 Department of Politics and International Relations

-Andrew Baker is Faculty Professorial Fellow in Political Economy and joined the University of Sheffield as Professor in September 2016.
+Andrew Baker is Professor of International Political Economy.
+He joined the University of Sheffield as Professor in September 2016.
 Prior to this, Andrew spent 17 years at Queen’s University Belfast where he was Reader in Political Economy (from 2011), and Director of Research (from January 2015) in the School of Politics, International Studies and Philosophy.
 He was also co-founder of the University’s pioneer interdisciplinary research programme on Risk and Inequality.

-He has held visiting positions in the Department of Business and Politics, Copenhagen Business School, Autumn 2011, and at the centre for Governance and Public Policy, Griffith University Brisbane , Spring/ Summer 2014.
+He has held visiting positions in the Department of Business and Politics, Copenhagen Business School, Autumn 2011, and at the centre for Governance and Public Policy, Griffith University Brisbane , Spring 3014.
 He was also an Honorary SPERI Fellow University of Sheffield from 2012-2016, and is an Associate of the Centre for the Study of Globalisation and Regionalisation, University of Warwick.

 - Research interests